parthgiht/GUI-development-using-python/README.md

 # GUI-development-using-python
-Applied OOPs concept on NLP tasks.
+I have applied OOPs concept on NLP tasks using python.
-My first project (To get idea).